 To obtain a link to a Lexis Nexis article:

 Figure 3.
-Lexis Nexis document URL icon is found near the top right corner of the page
+Nexis Uni document link is found near the top right corner of the page under "Actions"

 In some databases, there is no permalink or stable URL.
 In that case, just copy the URL from the address bar of your browser.